 Prisoners and Addiction

 Incarceration has been found to have little impact on substance use and may actually exacerbate the problem.
 This can happen in two ways.

 First, contrary to popular belief, drugs are available in prison.
 Inmates have devised ingenious ways of having drugs smuggled to them from the outside.
 This not only poses a problem for those already addicted but also ropes in other inmates into addiction.
 Life in prison isn’t for the fainthearted and losing the life you knew as well as your freedom can take a toll.
 So much so that some inmates will do anything they can to find some sort of escape, including trying and getting hooked on drugs.

 The other way incarceration worsens drug abuse is by increasing the mortality rate from a drug overdose.
 Research has shown that drug-addicted inmates are at a greater risk for overdose in the first few weeks following their release from prison.
 This happens because their tolerance for drugs drops significantly during their time behind bars.
 Even though they may get their hands on drugs while on the inside, it is likely nowhere near the rate they were using on the outside.
 Once they’re released, they try using the same amount of drugs they did before, leading to an overdose.

 Clearly, throwing drug addicts in prison and forgetting about them isn’t the way to go.
 So what can prisons do with addicts?

-What Do and Should Prisons Do With Drug Addicts?
+What Should Prisons Do With Drug Addicts?

 Although inmates are legally entitled to healthcare and should have access to addiction treatment, many prisons simply lack the capacity to provide this.
 Unlike drug rehabilitation facilities, prisons are ill-equipped to deal with substance abuse cases.
 Medically-assisted detox and treatment for drug abuse are hard to come by and prisoners are largely left to battle withdrawal symptoms and addiction on their own.